gempurbayu/GemSec-Security-Analyzer-MCP/README.md

   # Expected: {"status":"ok","name":"GemSec","transport":"sse"}
   ```
+- **Authentication (Optional)**
+  - By default, the server runs without authentication (suitable for local development)
+  - To enable token-based authentication, set the `GEMSEC_AUTH_TOKEN` environment variable:
+    ```bash
+    GEMSEC_AUTH_TOKEN=your-secret-token npm start
+    ```
+  - Clients must include the token in requests:
+    - Header: `Authorization: Bearer your-secret-token`
+    - Or query parameter: `?token=your-secret-token`
+  - Note: "No stored tokens found" messages from the client are normal when authentication is disabled

 - **Deployment hints**
   - Expose the same port you pass through `$PORT` and ensure your ingress preserves SSE headers.
   - When scaling beyond a single replica (e.g., multiple Azure Container App pods), configure session affinity so `/messages` requests reach the pod that owns the `/sse` stream.
   - The included `Dockerfile` already produces a minimal Node 20 runtime suitable for ACA or other container targets.
+  - For production deployments, consider enabling authentication via `GEMSEC_AUTH_TOKEN`.

 ## Output Anatomy